TaoYang225/TaoYang225.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Ph.D. student at School of Computer Science and Engineering, Sun Yat-sen University (SYSU).
 I received my master degree in Control Engineering and bachelor degree in Electronic Information Engineering from Civil Aviation University of China.
-I did an internship at the Center for Applied Mathematics (CAM) of Tianjin University for two years.
-During this time, I developed a strong interest in Natural Language Processing (NLP), which led me to decide to pursue my Ph.D.
+I did an internship at Center for Applied Mathematics (CAM) of Tianjin University for two years.
+During this time, I developed a strong interest in Natural Language Processing (NLP), which led me to delve deeper into this field.

 My research areas currently include **Pretrained Models Tuning**, **Attribution Analysis**, **Text-based Personality Detection**, etc.